 As research regarding the benefits of coconut oil become more popular, professionals are starting to gain a deeper understanding of why it’s so powerful inside the human gut.
 So far, it’s believed that the oil can reduce motor activity in the gut due to the presence of medium-chain triglycerides, otherwise referred to as MCT.
+Don't buy MCT oil though.
+They take OUT the lauric acid from regular coconut oil and your left with ONLY the MCT oils!
+Regular organic coconut oil is about 50% lauric acid.
+You want that in your coconut oil.
 It’s also believed that coconut oil helps eliminate unhealthy bacteria in the gut, allowing healthy bacteria to flourish for improved health.

 There are many diets popping up with claims that they can cure not only IBS but many other medical conditions that involve abdominal discomfort and problems with the elimination of waste.
 Many of these diets now put a focus on coconut oil or at least recommend it highly as a preferred source of healthy fats.
 You can rank it up there with extra-virgin olive oil when it comes to promotion as a good-for-you fat.

 coconut oil is safe for consumption, so you can simply incorporate it

 into your diet to see if it helps combat your IBS symptoms.
 You can use

 it just as you would olive oil or other healthy fats, and many people